surajrampure/data-94-sp21/syllabus.md

 **Office Hours:** Throughout the week; see [Ed](https://edstem.org/us/courses/3251/discussion/201908)

-Lectures and lab will be hosted on Zoom.
-See [this post on Ed](https://edstem.org/us/courses/3251/discussion/201908) for links.
-(We don't make Zoom links public, so that we don't get Zoom-bombed 💣.)
+Lectures, labs, and office hours will be hosted on Zoom.
+See [this post on Ed](https://edstem.org/us/courses/3251/discussion/201908) for the link.
+(We won't make the Zoom link public, so that we don't get Zoom-bombed 💣.)

 ---